Text by Laura Netz

-The KIMA: Noise art installation promotes a practice which the groups names as active listening, encouraging audiences to listen with ears, but also to interact with hands, eyes and experience sounds with the whole body.
+The KIMA: Noise art installation promotes a practice which the group names as active listening, encouraging audiences to listen with ears but also to interact with hands, and eyes and experience sounds with the whole body.
 For Analema Group, active listening offers the possibility to ‘see’ sound, opening our ears and closing our eyes.
 According to Analema Group members, the art installation KIMA: Noise is where (…) we are exploring how sound affects our well-being.
 So, KIMA: Noise explores the effects of urban noise on citizens.
-Following We are asking audiences, members of local communities and researchers about their experiences with urban noise and are encouraging them to come up with creative strategies and solutions to deal with urban noise daily as individuals and as communities.
+Following, We are asking audiences, members of local communities and researchers about their experiences with urban noise and are encouraging them to come up with creative strategies and solutions to deal with urban noise daily as individuals and as communities.

 Another interesting aspect of KIMA: Noise is the audience participation in the creative process.
 In doing so, the installation appears central to the context of open democracy and participatory art.
 Moreover, Tate Exchange is a project that develops practices through communities and societies mediated through art practices.
 In this type of projects, art appears as a motor of society because engaging citizens through art practice contributes to a healthy and balanced community.
 Furthermore, these contributing practices promote socially engaged participation with other agents – communities, citizens, politicians, activists, etc. In this regime, art becomes a proactive agent in constructing society, and as Analema Group mentions (…) it is about people being in control, feeling empowered.
 The politics of empowering connect with the context of postfeminist and the transgression of political and patriarchal powers.

 Can you explain what the installation consists of?
 Which technologies does the installation use?